funnyzak/mysql-backup-docker/README.md

 ## Features

+* only 28MB
 * dump to local filesystem
 * multiple database backups
 * select database user and password
-* connect to any container running on the same system
-* select how often to run a dump
+* crontab to run a dump
-* when backuping send notification
+* when dumping send notification

 ---